andrewt3000/jql/README.md

 npm install jq-lang

 ### JQL
 JQL = JSON Query Language translates json to sql code.
+Syntax is ANSI sql, except offset and limit keywords.
 JQL is heavily influenced by mongo db.

-JQL can be integrated into [General Endpoint](https://github.com/andrewt3000/generalEndPoint) (GE), a data driven http api.
+JQL is designed to be integrated into [General Endpoint](https://github.com/andrewt3000/generalEndPoint) (GE), a data driven http api.

 ### Normalization Conventions
 jql has 3 normalization conventions: